How To Choose The Best Software For Your Business

 Modern SaaS applications often have what’s called an API – an application programming interface.
 This sounds complicated, but it’s very simply a set of rules that one app can use to send and receive data from another app, which it otherwise knows nothing about.

 In this way, you can set up some incredible workflows.
 Your staff and departments are free to use high quality, inexpensive and tailored tools to suit their purposes, and the API can ensure this data is fed between departments.

 As an example, your Sales team might enter a new prospect’s info into their preferred CRM app.

 When you get a sale, the CRM could send the customer information to the Project Management team’s preferred app, using its API, including the scope of works.

 When the project is underway and nearing completion, the Project Management app can send the bill of materials and labour time to your accounts package via its API, for billing and credit control.

 Here you have 3 separate tools, each designed and maintained for its sole purpose, providing efficient workflow for each department and a much better user experience for everyone.

 It’s not always easy to find the right combination of tools, but a combination of good software supported by clear internal processes can really drive your business forward.
 Better still, unlike the big software platforms, you don’t have all your eggs in one basket if something goes badly wrong.
 You may only experience downtime in a department rather than the whole company.

-This inherently starts to sound like a big-business topic, but it applies just as well to startups and small businesses alike.
+Choosing the best software for your business can at first seem like a daunting process.
+But with the right support and advice it need not be.
+It inherently starts to sound like a big-business topic, but it applies just as well to startups and small businesses alike.

 You may not have separate departments because you don’t have the staff, but chances are you’re acting as several departments all by yourself.
 Putting in place the right tools early on, tools which can scale up to serve entire departments in your successful future, is a very good investment of your time and energy now.